madajee/demo-mcp-server-client-implementation/README.md

 It should start the chat session in the terminal.

 # Testing
-Open 2 terminal windows | Start the chat session as client in one window | Start the service as an express serverice app
+1. Open 2 terminal windows | Start the chat session as client in one window | Start the service as an express serverice app

+2. Try with utterance: "Write a one-sentence bedtime story about a unicorn."  and you should see a response from OpenAI LLM in the terminal window.